gemc/home/_examples/pyvista.md

 <br/>

-The setup is 5 different targets with materials built using diffent methods.
+The setup is 5 different targets with materials built using different methods.

 The geometry is constructed using the python script: